Erasmo de Sequeira: Second split in UGP (1977)

 In 1977, Sequeira allied with the Bharatiya Lok Dal, headed by Charan Singh.
 He did this without consulting his party members.
 The party members were enraged, causing the UGP (Sequiera group) to split into two groups: UGP (Sequeria Group) and UGP (Naik Group).
 He lost the next parliamentary election to Eduardo Faleiro of UGP-N in March 1977.
 In the next Assembly elections, UGP-S managed to win just three seats as compared to UGP-N, which won 10 seats.

 Writing career

 Sequeira wrote many letters.
 He was fluent in many Indian and foreign languages.
 His publications include My Country and Me.
 He authored many poems in English.
 He also started a paper called the Goa Monitor in 1977.

 Personal life

-De Sequeira married Maureen and they had three children Dr Amita de Sequeira, Dr Anil de Sequeira and Aisha de Sequeira.
+De Sequeira married Maureen, and they had three children: Amita, Anil, and Aisha, a banker at Morgan Stanley India.
+His nephew, Jack Ajit Sukhija, through his sister Lily, serves as a councilor in the Corporation of the City of Panaji.

 Death

-De Sequeira died at his residence from a heart attack in Goa on 16 July 1997.
+De Sequeira died at his residence from a heart attack in Campal, Goa on 16 July 1997.